Lady Shri Ram College

 Scheduled Caste (SC)/ Scheduled Tribe (ST) Cell

-The SC/ST Cell of Lady Shri Ram College for Women was set up to upheld the rights, dignity and facilitate inclusion, welfare and fair opportunities for the members belonging to Scheduled Castes(SCs) and Scheduled Tribes(STs) in Higher Educational Institutions as mandated by University Grant Commission(UGC), Ministry of Education, Government of India (GOI).
-Being a constituent college of University of Delhi, Lady Shri Ram College for Women is in spirit and action committed to the idea of inclusion, equality, social justice, affirmative policies, programmes, schemes, facilities meant for members belonging to historically deprived, marginalized and less privileged groups like SCs and STs.
+The SC/ST Cell of Lady Shri Ram College for Women was set up to uphold the rights, dignity, and facilitate inclusion, welfare, and fair opportunities for the members belonging to the Scheduled Castes(SCs) and Scheduled Tribes(STs) in Higher Educational Institutions as mandated by the University Grant Commission(UGC), the Ministry of Education, Government of India (GOI).
+Being a constituent college of the University of Delhi, Lady Shri Ram College for Women is in spirit and action committed to the idea of inclusion, equality, social justice, affirmative policies, programmes, schemes, and facilities meant for members belonging to historically deprived, marginalized, and less privileged groups like SCs and STs.

-The objective is to ensure for the members of SCs AND STs who join, a truly affirming space and full membership in college community that involves; for the students a non-obstructive and successful pursuit of higher education; for Faculty a fulfilled experience of teaching, research and promotion and successful delivery of service and their entitlements in return for the non-teaching staff.
+The objective is to ensure for the members of SCs AND STs who join a truly affirming space and full membership in the college community that involves, for the students, a non-obstructive and successful pursuit of higher education; for Faculty, a fulfilled experience of teaching, research, and promotion, and successful delivery of service and their entitlements in return for the non-teaching staff.

-The Cell’s aims to provide a platform; a living structure of opportunities where students can realize potential, sharpen their skills, share their concerns, issues & the Cell takes appropriate measures to address these concerns.
+The Cell aims to provide a platform, a living structure of opportunities where students can realize potential, sharpen their skills, share their concerns, issues & the Cell takes appropriate measures to address these concerns.

-Keeping the interest of Student at centre the Cell organizes Guest Lectures by distinguished speakers, interactive sessions with experts, a range of competitions, capacity building training and workshop and awareness sessions from time to time to create awareness among the SC/ST students regarding various Government & Non-Government Scholarship Schemes & Programs so that students can benefit by availing those facilities.
+Keeping the interest of students at the centre, the Cell organizes Guest Lectures by distinguished speakers, interactive sessions with experts, a range of competitions, capacity building training and workshop and awareness sessions from time to time to create awareness among the SC/ST students regarding various Government & Non-Government Scholarship Schemes & Programs so that students can benefit by availing those facilities.

 The faculty and other Team members of the Cell always efforts to ensure a milieu where members from this marginalized and deprived communities can fully participate and live a dignified and accomplished life in college without any sort of caste-based discrimination.
 Every year the cell organizes sensitization programmes in order to ensure a condition that fosters dignity, inclusivity and community.
 A place Where the mind is without fear and the head is held high.